 816/949-7500

 Ready to let off some steam and shoot a few hoops?
 This interactive (potentially very active) multimedia experience introduces contemporary heroes of college basketball in a Hall of Fame, and allows visitors to try their skills.
-It’s a fun, immerisive experience, even for those who don’t follow the sport, and a nice interlude between the city’s wonderful, yet more traditional, museums.
+It’s a very fun and immersive experience all ages — even those who don’t follow the sport — will love.
+Be sure to allow time for this interlude between the city’s wonderful, yet more traditional, museums.

 National Frontier Trails Museum